 ‘From Essex to London in 101 Boyfriends’ was a blog I wrote in 2018, mainly for Facebook and my performing friends and fans.
 I posted two boyfriends a week, ending in January 2019 with ‘No. 101 The Husband’.

-Here is the first two pages:
+Here are the first two pages:

 I sat opposite Nowhere Man on the tube, having just visited Sam at Bart’s hospital.
-Sam had AIDs and was dying.
+Sam had AIDS and was dying.
 I felt alone with my impending grief, Sam’s other friends were men from the gay community I felt excluded from.

 I’d used the top of my cigarette packet for a roach, the packet was nearly empty.
 I put the remaining fags behind my ears and made the rest of the packet into an origami robot, with a massive dick that stuck out like ‘Jake the Peg’.
 Nowhere Man laughed, he looked a bit younger than me, dark skin, lean and fit.
 I wrote my number with eyeliner down the side of the dick of my robot, gave it to Nowhere Man, and got off at my stop.